Outlander S3 Epi5 – Freedom & Whiskey

 V: OMG, Barnabas Collins – my first vampire crush.
 I loved watching Dark Shadows.
 It was too funny seeing Roger so into ‘the family of Collins‘ and knowing the story line.
 And, I loved how this foreshadowed the soap-opera moment at Frank’s dedication.

-L: Roger was too relaxed and Brianna seems to be also.
+L: Roger was too relaxed and Brianna was too.
 They work so well together.
 They play off of each other naturally.
-Brianna asks him out on a date; she is like her mother – a modern woman.
+She asks him out on a date; she is like her mother – a modern woman.
 I enjoy that about her this episode; she’s not an angry daughter any longer.

 It’s a weird situation Roger finds himself caught in.
 His world is kind of upside down.
 He’s been mediating between Brianna and Claire, and the whole drama that came with that, then all of a sudden time travel is a thing and we discover that Brianna’s father is actually an 18th century Scottish warrior.
 He’s trying to grapple with that and also whether these things are actually physically possible.
 Coming from an academic background it’s all a bit like, “What is my life right now?